kuutsav/LeetComp/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-Analysing compensations mentioned on the Leetcode forums (https://kuutsav.github.io/LeetComp).
+Analysing compensations mentioned on the Leetcode forums.

 > Note: Only supports posts from `India` at the moment.